Capitol Federal Financial, Inc - GuruFocus.com

-Capitol Federal Financial, Inc. (NASDAQ: CFFN) (the "Company") announced today that its Board of Directors has declared a quarterly cash dividend of $0.085 per share on outstanding CFFN common stock.
+Capitol Federal Financial, Inc. (NASDAQ: CFFN) (the "Company") announced today that its Board of Directors has declared a cash true-up dividend of $0.28 per share on outstanding CFFN common stock for fiscal year 2022.
+This dividend will bring cash dividends paid attributable to fiscal year 2022 earnings to $0.62 per share.

-The dividend is payable on November 18, 2022 to stockholders of record as of the close of business on November 4, 2022.
+The fiscal year 2022 cash true-up dividend is the result of the Board of Directors’ commitment to distribute to stockholders 100% of the earnings of the Company for fiscal year 2022.
+The amount of the dividend was determined by taking the difference between total earnings for fiscal year 2022 of $84.5 million and total regular quarterly cash dividends paid during fiscal year 2022 of $46.1 million.
+The $38.4 million difference equates to a dividend of $0.28 per share.
+The dividend is payable on December 2, 2022 to stockholders of record as of the close of business on November 18, 2022.

-The Company will release financial results for the quarter and year ended September 30, 2022 on October 26, 2022 before the market opens.
+For fiscal year 2023, it is the intent of the Board of Directors to continue the payout of 100% of the Company's earnings to the Company's stockholders.
+The payout is expected to be in the form of regular quarterly cash dividends of $0.085 per share, totaling $0.34 for the year, and a cash true-up dividend equal to fiscal year 2023 earnings in excess of the amount paid as regular quarterly cash dividends during fiscal year 2023.
+It is anticipated that the fiscal year 2023 cash true-up dividend will be paid in December 2023.
+Dividend payments depend upon a number of factors including the Company’s financial condition and results of operations, regulatory capital requirements, regulatory limitations on the ability of Capitol Federal Savings Bank (the "Bank") to make capital distributions to the Company, and the amount of cash at the holding company.

 Forward-Looking Statements